 Disaster risk management

-In the cities of Santiago, Guantanamo and Baracoa, Handicap International is improving protection for vulnerable populations in the event of natural disasters, in particular for women and people with disabilities.
-The organization is raising resident awareness of procedures to follow in the event of earthquakes, as well as training emergency response personnel.
-It is supporting the authorities and technical institutions in managing earthquake risks.
+In the cities of Santiago, Guantanamo and Baracoa, Handicap International improved protection for vulnerable populations in the event of natural disasters, in particular for women and people with disabilities.
+The organization raised resident awareness of procedures to follow in the event of earthquakes, as well as trained emergency response personnel.
+It supported the authorities and technical institutions in managing earthquake risks.